What every new year needs: a little fun with Jeeves and Wooster! From the back cover:

-Though the back cover promises a rollicking good time, I don’t recommend this one if you’re new to P.G.
-Wodehouse’s Jeeves and Wooster.
-I haven’t read Wodehouse much since high school and this blurb appealed to me because there’s a lot of potential humor in a Jeeves-less Wooster.
+Though the back cover promises a rollicking good time, I don’t recommend it if you’re new to P.G.
+Wodehouse.
+I haven’t read much Wodehouse since high school and this blurb appealed to me because there’s a lot of potential humor in a Jeeves-less Wooster.
 Bertie Wooster is generous to a fault and his wealth affords him the luxury of having a social life in lieu of a job.
 He’s bumbling and not terribly self-aware; but when his plans go haywire, it’s due to a miscommunication or poor timing rather than a character defect.
-Jeeves, his butler, is the polite voice of reason who neatly sets things back on track behind the scenes.
+Jeeves, his butler, is the polite voice of reason who sets things back on track behind the scenes.
 They’re both lovable (especially when played by Hugh Laurie and Stephen Fry), but it’s their interplay that provides the spark.
 Wooster may get into stickier spots when left on his own, but without Jeeves’s one-liners, it’s not as much fun.

 It begins with Wooster finding an announcement in the Times:

 It was just after I had run the eye down the Births and Marriages that I happened to look at the Engagements, and a moment later I was shooting out of my chair as if a spike had come through its cushioned seat and penetrated the fleshy parts.